This is the thirty-first chapter of “Scammer,” a serialized novel about ambition, fame, and influence in the age of the Internet.

 “I call it the ‘Helena Holloway,’” Andre said, pushing toward me the cordial glass he’d just topped off.
 The pale liquid inside sloshed dangerously close to the edge, threatening to spill over.
 “One of my originals.”

 I lifted the glass and held it up to the light.
 Cut from crystal, it resembled a doll’s wine goblet, or something an aristocrat would do shots from.
-He watched me, pale eyes nearly disappearing into his meaty face.
-At some point, he’d stripped off his dinner jacket and taken over the bar.
-Judging from the people crowding around the marble counter, jostling over the seats, he wasn’t half bad at what he was doing.
+He watched me, pale eyes nearly disappearing into their meaty face.
+At some point, he’d stripped off their dinner jacket and taken over the bar.
+Judging from the people crowding around the marble counter, jostling over the seats, he wasn’t half bad at what they were doing.
 Of course, as the birthday girl, I had the best spot smack dab in the middle of the action, with a full view of those pretty lit-up liquor bottles on the back shelves.

 Two hours had passed since I’d walked up the stairs with Elio and Oliver — two hours in which I’d consumed another Cosmopolitan, two Moscow Mules, a half shot of some Russian drink that Marnie called a Nastoyka, and a flute of fizzy champagne.
 The room was glowing now, pulsing, the conversations blending into one another and becoming a living being all its own.
 I was barefoot for some reason.
 Hopefully, I hadn’t thrown my heels off the roof.
 It was a long way down from the twenty-sixth floor.
 Somehow, my turquoise bow was intact, still snug around my waist, barely wilted.
 Perhaps grosgrain just had good staying power.
 Nevaeh would find that funny.